Last Reviewed by: Dr. Steve Knighton | March 15, 2026

 Download Rotator Cuff Exercises PDF

-Dr. Steve and his team of chiropractic and physiotherapy experts have been helping the Oakville community with shoulder injuries for nearly 20 years.
-Whether your injury is the result of poor sleep posture or a slip and fall, our shoulder specialists will create a customized treatment plan tailored to your needs.
+Dr. Steve and his team of chiropractic and physiotherapy experts have been relieving the Oakville community of shoulder injuries for nearly 20 years.
+Whether your injury is the result of poor sleep posture or a slip and fall, our shoulder specialists will create a customized treatment plan tailored to your needs to relief your shoulder pain.

 With over 40 years of combined expertise and evidence-based treatment protocols, we ensure the highest quality of care for your shoulder injury.
 Whether your shoulder pain is coming from you shoulder or somewhere else in your body like a referral from a nerve in your neck.
 You will be diagnosed on your initial visit to ensure a comprehensive treatment plan!